Skip to main content

 10 mentions Positive Neutral Negative

-• “But the game eventually forces you to mindlessly grind matches to even proceed with the story, and once you figure out how to abuse gambling mechanics, it just ends up as tedious work.”
+• “But the game eventually forces you to mindlessly grind matches to even proceed with the story, and once you figure out how to abuse gambling magic, it just ends up as tedious work.”

 • “Complaints I could have seem to be going to be addressed in a future update, such as some bosses and sections being a grinding drag or not having much room to experiment with different skill setups.”